djipco/webmidi/website/api/classes/Output.md

 reserved for *channel mode* messages.
 See [`sendChannelMode()`](#sendChannelMode) method for more info.

-To view a list of all available **control change** messages, please consult "Table 3 - Control Change Messages" from the [MIDI Messages]( https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2 specification.
+To view a list of all available **control change** messages, please consult [Table 3 - Control Change Messages]( https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2 from the MIDI specification.

   **Parameters**